sh1boot/8bitrand/README.md

 processors with 8-bit hardware multipliers.
 Inspired by a [question][] on StackOverflow.

-Three parameterised implementations -- eight bit, nine bit, and sixteen bit -- are provided.
+Four parameterised implementations -- eight bit, nine bit, sixteen bit, and a sparse 16-bit -- are provided.
 The eight and nine bit versions use only a single 8-bit multiply operation per eight random bits produced (the the 9-bit version needs an extra add, but avoids needing an extra shift).
-The sixteen bit version uses two multiplies per eight bits of output, but is still slightly constrained in the multipliers it's able to use (risk of internal overflow).
+The sixteen bit versions uses two multiplies per eight bits of output, but are still slightly constrained in the multipliers they're able to use (one risks internal overflow with certain values, the other needs a zero-byte between two non-zero bytes).

 This is in contrast with a typical [linear congruential generator][lcg] which would typically use seven to ten 8-bit multiplies (and more additions) to